CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 It's not you, so you don't need to be forgiven for thinking that switching off a comedy-sized, giant button in the settings menu that says "Guide button focuses Steam", might actually work because, well, no, it doesn't.
 <img align="center" src="images/GuideButtonDoes-Not-NotFocusSteam.png" alt="A screenshot of the Steam settings page with the option 'Guide button focuses Steam' highlighted.">

-# How does it work?
+# How is does it
 Targeting the SDL config directly ('*guide*' is a non-Steam assignment, so it's unlikely to ever change), the script removes all bindings (from all controllers) in your settings.
 It doesn't matter if you're using a PlayStation, Xbox, Nintendo, aftermarket, off-brand, or other controller - the Guide button will no longer be bound (in Steam) after this file has been run.

-**Everything else is unaffected, Game Bar will still work as normal - it's just the Guide button that is unmapped from within Steam**
+*Everything else is unaffected, Game Bar will still work as normal - it's just the Guide button that is unmapped from within Steam*

-Love it or hate it, I don't think that Valve will ever address the fact that people don't want Big Picture Mode on the Guide button.

 <!-- PREREQUISITES -->